 What are the Benefits of a Non-Lucrative Visa?

-- You will have a one-year residency with a chance to renew and to apply for long-term residency in future
+- You will have a one-year residency.
+There is a chance to renew and apply for long-term residency in the future.

-- You can travel within the Schengen territory
+- You can travel within the Schengen area.

 More Information About Living in Spain

 If you want to buy a property in Spain for a residence permit, call our professionals now!